 - Take the ferry: Dawson City sits on the edge of the mighty Yukon River.
 To cross this waterway and continue on driving to Alaska on the Top of the World Highway, a ferry runs continuously in summer.
 If you’re not planning to continue on to Alaska, make sure you take the ferry at least once as a pedestrian to see a different perspective of Dawson City and the river.
 Free activity.

-As the locals do
+As the locals do in Dawson City

 - Farmers’ Market: The Dawson City Farmers’ Market takes place every Saturday from late July to early September.
 Stallholders selling arts, crafts, vegetables and other homemade products can be found on Front Street from 11am to 5pm.
 Free activity.